Francesco-Calabrese/COVID-Data/README.md

 1. If the US is selected, the user is no longer requred to selected a state or county.
 If a state is selected, the user is no longer required to select a county.
 It will add up the sum of the country or selected state.
 2. Added a Vaccine Doses Given Button, which gets the vaccine data for the selected country or state (US only).
 This button is displayed once the COVID data is retrieved.

-The vaccine doses data are retrieved from BloombergGraphics GitHub account (https://github.com/BloombergGraphics/covid-vaccine-tracker-data).
+The vaccine doses data is retrieved from BloombergGraphics GitHub account (https://github.com/BloombergGraphics/covid-vaccine-tracker-data).

 ![image](https://user-images.githubusercontent.com/96243400/146611190-017d4b6a-e74b-4a73-811c-63d52179e497.png)